FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 .. note:: Advanced usage

-  If using UFL inside PyDOLFIN or another larger programming environment, it is a good idea to define your indices explicitly just before your form uses them, to avoid name collisions.
+  If using UFL inside DOLFIN or another larger programming environment, it is a good idea to define your indices explicitly just before your form uses them, to avoid name collisions.
 The definition of the predefined indices is simply::